ricardojoserf/ricardojoserf.github.io/about.md

 ---

 Hello there!
-My name is Ricardo and I am a penetration tester based in Madrid, Spain, with 9 years of experience.
+I'm Ricardo, a penetration tester from Madrid passionate about breaking into things, I've been doing this for about 10 years.

-I studied Telecommunications Engineering Degree and a Master's Degree in Universidad Politécnica de Madrid, where I worked 2 years as researcher.
-After that I have worked ~8 years as penetration tester/red teamer in Indra, then Entelgy Innotec and now Siemens Smart Infrastructure (Siemens SI).
+I'm a Telecommunications Engineering graduate from Universidad Politécnica de Madrid, where I also completed a Master's and worked for two years in research.
+My professional path led me through offensive security roles at Indra and Entelgy Innotec, and I now work as a red teamer at Siemens Smart Infrastructure (Siemens SI).

-I will write about open-source tools from [my Github](https://github.com/ricardojoserf) or hacking techniques I learn, to have a reference in the future... because I always forget :)
+On this blog, I write about open-source tools from [my Github](https://github.com/ricardojoserf) (most of the time) and hacking techniques I'm learning, largely to create a future reference for myself… because I always forget :)

 <br>